 By car it is only accessible by 1 semi-paved road in and out; this has perhaps kept it off the tourist radar.
-If you are on a motorbike tour however, there are different options with some challenging off road riding to be had.
+If you are on a motorbike tour, however, there are different options with some challenging off-road riding to be had.
 You really need to know where you are going though; a guided motorcycle tour is the best way to travel there.
-The steep mountains abound in cascading waterfalls, thrilling cliffside roads and are out-and-out adventure.
+The steep mountains abound in cascading waterfalls, thrilling cliffside roads, and are an out-and-out adventure.

 What people do in Xim Vang

 Rice farming is the major occupation of local residents.
 Some people commute on foot across many kilometres of steep mountains to reach their family plot each day.
 It is back-breaking work for not a lot of income.
 Grazing cattle such as buffaloes and goats is also common.

 Xim Vang also produces cat apples which are locally known as táo mèo.
 The majority of these trees are wild in the area although nowadays more are being planted as they provide a comparably higher income than rice.
 The Mong people gather the apples for them to be shipped off to places like Hanoi or Son La city where they are in high demand.
 Cat apples are also used in one of the most popular rice wines in Vietnam – ruou tao meo.

 Another crop here is medlar which is another kind of wild apple- it is sort of a cross between a pear and a Hawthorne.
 It is increasingly being propagated in both Xim Vang and the neighbouring Tram Tau region due to the fruits high value.
 Medlar is used for both eating and medicine.
 Depending on its stage of ripeness medlar can be either sour or sweet and it is usually eaten with chilli and salt.
 Its medicinal qualities are said to include – strengthening the heart, lowering blood pressure and alleviating abdominal pains.
 It is most commonly administered in the form of tea.